Need for a Mined Land Reclamation Permit

 "Mining" means the extraction of overburden and minerals from the earth; the preparation and processing of minerals, including any activities or processes used for the extraction or removal of minerals from their original location and the preparation such as washing, cleaning, crushing, stockpiling or other processing at the mine location that makes a mineral suitable for commercial, industrial, or construction use.

-Or the excavation of 100 cubic yards or more of minerals in or adjacent to any body of water not subject to NYSDEC permitting authority for their disturbance, "unprotected waters", under Protection Waters legislation (Article 15 of the Environmental Conservation Law).
+- More than 100 cubic yards or more of a mineral(s) is (are) removed in or adjacent to any body of water not subject to NYSDEC permitting authority for their disturbance, "unprotected waters", under Protection Waters legislation (Article 15 of the Environmental Conservation Law).

 Mineral is defined as any naturally formed, usually inorganic, solid material located on or below the surface of the earth including but not limited to architectural stone, gem stones, limestone, granite, ore, bluestone, gravel and sand.
 Peat and topsoil are also considered to be minerals.